Nick Powell: Stoke City

 On 25 June 2019, Powell joined Championship side Stoke City.
 Powell made his debut on the opening day of the 2019–20 season against Queens Park Rangers but was unable to finish the match due to injury.
 He didn't return to the side until the end of the September against Nottingham Forest by which time Stoke had failed to register a victory and were bottom of the table.
 Michael O'Neill was appointed Stoke manager in November and Powell became a key member of his team as Stoke's results began to improve and the team move away from the foot of the table.
 He scored his first goal for the club on 1 January 2020 in a 5–2 victory against Huddersfield Town.
 Powell scored twice in a 5–1 win against relegation rivals Hull City on 7 March 2020 just before the season was suspended due to the COVID-19 pandemic.
 The season returned in June and Powell scored a 93rd-minute equaliser in the first match of the restart away at Reading.
 He came in for criticism in the next match against Middlesbrough after picking up two yellow cards within a minute.
 Powell ended the campaign with five goals from 30 appearances as Stoke avoided relegation and finished in 15th position.

 The continuing COVID-19 pandemic meant all of Stoke City's 2020–21 matches were played behind closed doors, but Powell enjoyed a productive year, making 42 league and cup appearances, top-scoring with 12 Championship goals while also making three assists.
 In May 2021, he won the club's end-of-season Player of the Year award with almost 60% of the votes.
-He started the 2021–22 with six goals in 10 first team appearances before suffering a fibula injury ruling him out for eight weeks.
+He started the 2021–22 season with six goals in 10 first team appearances before suffering a fibula injury ruling him out for eight weeks.
 In March 2022, after a somewhat lacklustre return to the first team, Powell was sidelined for another six weeks with a new quad muscle injury.
 He returned for the final two matches of the season as Stoke finished in 14th.
 At the end of the season Powell signed a one-year contract extension.
+In 2022–23 Powell scored four goals in 26 appearances and was released at the end of the season.

+Stockport County

+Following his release by Stoke, Powell joined League Two side Stockport County on a three-year contract, and helped the club to the 2023–24 League Two title and promotion to League One.

+Bradford City

+On 18 August 2025, Powell signed for Bradford City following a mutual agreement to terminate his contract with Stockport County.